-- 1. To understand the virtualization and Cloud Technology - 2.
+- 1. To understand the virtualization and Cloud Computing - 2.
 Implementing Virtualization using Hypervisors - 3.
 To understand the vSphere components and its features. - 4.
 Understanding and implementing the Storage Virtualization - 5.
 Implementing Network virtualization using VMware NSX - 6.
 How to Secure the ESXi and vCenter Servers - 7.
 Monitoring the performance of resources used in SDDC

-Introduction to Virtualization - Types of virtualization - Difference between cloud and virtualization - Physical infrastructure and virtual infrastructure - Virtualization approaches - Partitioning - Hosting - Isolation - Hardware independence - Virtual machine - Hypervisor - Types of hypervisor - Virtual machine manager - Types of hypervisor - Introduction to datacenter virtualization Esxi - Difference between Esxi and Esx - Versions of Esxi - Installation and configuration of Esxi 6.0 - vSphere 6.0
+Introduction to Virtualization, Types of virtualization, Difference between cloud and virtualization, Physical infrastructure and virtual infrastructure, Virtualization approaches, Partitioning, Hosting, Isolation, Hardware independence, Virtual machine, Hypervisor, Types of hypervisor, Virtual machine manager, Introduction to datacenter virtualization Esxi, Difference between Esxi and Esx, Versions of Esxi, Installation and configuration of Esxi 6.0, vSphere 6.0